amit0523/avoid-cplusplus-in-networking-software-and-use-c-language/README.md

 11. If you want to make your variable/function private in C (just like by using private keyword in C++) then you can declare your variable/function as static and then that variable/function will not be visible outside of that file.

 12. C++ has a big security hole.
 You can change the values of private member variables directly by getting the pointer to the object.
 So, private member variables are actually not private.
+There is no point in picking C++ over C from the security point of view.
 Below is the example code:
 ```

 #include <iostream>